European route E80

 European route 80 in the section Guarda - Vilar Formoso, Portugal.

 A64 autoroute is a motorway in south western France, at Pau here.

 European route 80 near Cocullo, Italy.

 European route 80 near Dragoman, Bulgaria (border to Serbia).

 Bilingual sign to E 80 in Sofia.

-European route E80, also known as the Trans-European Motorway or TEM, is an A-Class West-East European route, extending from Lisbon, Portugal to Gürbulak, Turkey, on the border with Iran.
+European route E80, is an A-Class West-East European route, extending from Lisbon, Portugal to Gürbulak, Turkey, on the border with Iran.
 The road connects 10 countries and has a length of approximately 6102 km.
+Part of the route overlaps with the Trans-European Motorways (TEM) network.
 At its eastern end it joins end-on with Asian Highway AH1 which continues all the way to Tokyo, Japan.